Sellix/solana-php-sdk/README.md

 ## Security

-If you discover any security related issues, please email security@verze.app instead of using the issue tracker.
+If you discover any security related issues, please create an issue in this repository.

 ## Credits